raymondji/commitstack/README.md

 In addition, commitstack tries to fit into Git as naturally as possible and avoid introducing whole new paradigms.
 Git already has the basic building blocks needed to do stacking workflows (e.g. with `git rebase --update-refs`), and many people stack without any extra tools.
 For everyone in that bucket, commitstack should (hopefully) feel like it fits right in (while removing much of the friction).

-## Sample usage (output from `git stack learn`)
+## Sample usage

-This sample output is generated entirely from `git stack learn --mode=exec`, an interactive tutorial built-in to the CLI.
+This sample output comes from `git stack learn --mode=exec`, an interactive tutorial built-in to the CLI.

 ```
 ╭──────────────────────────────────────────────────╮